 When a clavicle fracture is suspected, it is important to schedule an orthopedic consultation for proper examination and care.
-Dr. Kelechi Okoroha is a clavicle fracture specialist who provides detailed examination and care for patients with clavicle fractures in Detroit, Royal Oak, Sterling Heights, Bloomfield Hills, Dearborn, Michigan and beyond.
+Dr. Kelechi Okoroha is a clavicle fracture specialist who provides detailed examination and care for patients with clavicle fractures in Minneapolis, St. Paul, Rochester, Eden Prairie, Minnetonka, Minnesota and beyond.

 Treatments for Clavicle Fractures

 After careful review of your history and examination, Dr. Okoroha will provide an individualized treatment plan to help you return to your normal function.

 A broken clavicle bone usually heals without surgery, but if the bone ends have shifted out of place (displaced), surgery will be recommended.
 Surgery for the fixation of clavicle fractures may be considered in the following circumstances:

 - Fractures associated with nerve or blood vessel damage

 - Overlapping of the broken ends of the bone (shortened clavicle)